root-project/root/docbook/users-guide/Histograms.md

 -   "`[cutg]`": Draw only the sub-range selected by the **`TCutG`** name "`cutg`".

--   "`Z`": The "`Z`" option can be specified with the options: `BOX`, `COL`, `CONT`, `SURF`, and `LEGO` to display the color palette with an axis indicating the value of the corresponding color on the right side of the picture.
+-   "`Z`": The "`Z`" option can be specified with the options: `BOX`, `COL`, `CONT`, `SURF`, and `LEGO` to display the color palette with an axis indicating the value of the corresponding color on the right side ofthe picture.

 The following options are supported for 3-D histogram classes:

 -   " " : Draw a 3D scatter plot.

 -   "`BOX`": Draw a box for each cell with volume proportional to contents

 -   "`LEGO`": Same as "`BOX`"